KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 **Thumbnails**

-- video: Turns on video thumbnail by default.
+- Video: Turns on video thumbnail by default.

 - Audio: Turns on audio thumbnail by default.